rust-lang/rust/src/doc/guide-unsafe.md

-An `&mut` reference has a stronger requirement: when a object has an `&mut T` pointing into it, then that `&mut` reference must be the only such usable path to that object in the whole program.
+An `&mut` reference has a stronger requirement: when a object has an `&mut T` pointing into it, then that `&mut` reference must be the only usable path to that object in the whole program.
 That is, an `&mut` cannot alias with any other references.

 Using `unsafe` code to incorrectly circumvent and violate these restrictions is undefined behaviour.
 For example, the following